 On August 9, 2009, Bishop Kevin W. Vann began a year-long celebration of the 40th anniversary of the Diocese with a special anniversary Mass at the Fort Worth Convention Center.
 The year-long celebration focused on spiritual renewal through "communio" which was reflected in the anniversary theme: One Lord, One Faith, One Hope.

 Today the Catholic Diocese of Fort Worth has grown from 60,000 Catholics in 1969 to 1,200,000 Catholics.
 The Diocese is comprised of 92 Parishes and 17 Schools, with 132 Priests (67 are Diocesan), 106 Permanent Deacons and 48 Sisters.

 A special "thank you" to Kay Fialho, Historian and Archivist at St. Patrick Cathedral.

 Bishops of Fort Worth

 The Diocese of Fort Worth has had three previous bishops.
-Our current bishop is Most Reverend Michael F. Olson.
+Our current bishop is Most Reverend Michael F. Olson, S.T.D., M.A.
 To learn more about each bishop, click on the names below.

 First Bishop of the Diocese of Fort Worth